AndreBacic/Dragonfly-Project-Management/README.md

 - Be assigned to projects they are supposed to work on and finish
 - Have permissions that define what they may do to and in their organizations and assigned projects
 - Be prevented from seeing, commenting on and editing projects that they do have permission to
-- If they have permission, to change or delete organizations and projects
+- Edit or delete their comments
 - To request to be added to an organization or project
-- If they have permission, to invite other users to join their organization or project or accept those who have requested to join

 If they have permission, to:
+- Invite other users to join their organization or project or accept those who have requested to join
+- Edit an organization's name or description
+- Change other users' permissions
 - Create projects within organizations
 - Log work to these projects
 - Have discussions about these projects by leaving comments
-- To define/change a project's deadline
+- To define or change a project's deadline
-- To define/change a project's status and priority
+- To define or change a project's status and priority
-- To define/change a project's name or description
+- To define or change a project's name or description
+- Close or delete projects
+- Delete other user's comments (ex. a manager removing an obscene comment)

 The Bug Tracker also:
-- Notifies users via email when they are invited/added/assigned to organizations or projects, when a deadline is soon, when one of their projects' status, deadline, or priority changes, or for other significant events.
+- Notifies users via email when they are invited (or added or assigned) to organizations or projects, when a deadline is soon, when one of their projects' status, deadline, or priority changes, or for other significant events.

-#### 2.3 Assumptions and Dependencies

-#### 2.4 Deployment Platform
+#### 2.3 Deployment Platform
 This app will be deployed as web application with a responsive UI friendly to mobile and desktop screen sizes.

-## 3. System Features and Requirements

-#### 3.1 Functional Requirements

-#### 3.2 External Interface Requirements

-#### 3.3 System Features

-#### 3.4 Nonfunctional Requirements
+[//]TODO: Finish this SRS and make it more professional